vgs-samples/vgs-collect-show-react-native-demo/README.md

 ## How it works?

-The application provides you an example of how to integrate VGSCollect Swift framework into React Native via bridges.
-It displays native VGSTextFields forms that are included in React Native application.
+The application provides you an example of how to integrate VGS Collect and Show iOS SDKs into React Native via bridges.
+It displays native VGSTextFields and VGSLabels  that are included in React Native application.
 It also shows you an example of how to integrate with CardIO and collect card data securely.

 ## What's inside?